pekkah/tanka-graphql/README.md

 This repo includes a sample application which is used for testing and development of the SignalR client and the server.

-Open the `tanka-graphql.sln` and start the `graphql.samples.chat.web` project.
+Open the `tanka-graphql.sln` and start the `graphql.dev.chat.web` project.
 This will start a simple chat server using the tanka.graphql.server.

 Start the client by following instructions below: